-- Reflect what is important to the Member to ensure delivery of services in a manner reflecting personal preferences, strengths, and ensuring health and welfare; - Identify strengths, preferences, needs, and desired outcomes of the Member; - Include goals and preferences which are related to relationships, community participation, employment, and health; - 10.
+- Reflect what is important to the Member to ensure delivery of services in a manner reflecting personal preferences, strengths, and ensuring health and welfare; - 8.
+Identify strengths, preferences, needs, and desired outcomes of the Member; - Include goals and preferences which are related to relationships, community participation, employment, and health; - 10.
 Include risk factors and plans to minimize them; - 11.
 Include a method for the Member to request updates to the plan as needed; - 12.
 Be signed by all Members and providers responsible for its implementation and a copy of the plan must be provided to the Member and their representative; and - 13.
 Any exceptions or modifications to the settings requirements must be documented in the Health Action Plan and meet the Member'sgoals. - G) The Health Plan will ensure all Medicaid providers must be fully compliant with the HCBS final rule.
 The Health Plan will develop policies and procedures to prescreen HCBS providers for compliance with the Final Rule before initiating a contract.
-Policies and procedures will be submitted to DHS for review and approval. - H) Health Plan health coordination policies and training protocols must include, but not limited to: - HCBS Final Rule overview [42 CFR §441.301(c)(4)/42 CFR §441.710(a)(1)], a process that ensures that the Member a. receiving services and supports through Medicaid
+Policies and procedures will be submitted to DHS for review and approval. - H) Health Plan policies and training protocols must include, but not be limited to, ensuring that Member: - 1.
+Understands their Member rights;

-- CHAPTER 6: Long-Term Services and Supports funded HCBS programs has full access to the benefits of community living and is able to receive services in the most integrated setting; and - b. is informed and supported to exercise their freedom of choice in selecting between institutional or home and community-based waiver services. - 2.
-Options counseling, a decision support process that ensures that the Member - a. understands their Member rights; - b. has access to services in non-disability specific settings among their service options for both residential and non-residential services; - c. is provided with options and choice of activities; - d. is consulted in active selecting, planning, and scheduling organized activities; - e. knows how to request a change of service provider or support staff; - f. is treated with dignity and respect; - g. is afforded privacy for personal activities; - h. is engaged in community living and social activities of their preference outside of the setting at will; - has choice in visitors and opportunity to schedule visits; and - j. is involved in choice of community activities based on their choices and interests, even beyond center-based programs. - Person-centered thinking and planning [42 C.F.R.441.301(c)(1) (2)], see Section 6.14.F - I) Health Plan will ensure that health coordinators, support staff assisting with coordination of HCBS services, and other contacted
+- Has access to services in non-disability specific settings among their service options for both residential and non-residential services; - 3.
+Is provided with options and choice of activities; - 4.
+Is consulted in active selecting, planning, and scheduling organized activities; - 5.
+Knows how to request a change of service provider or support staff; - 6.
+Is treated with dignity and respect; - 7.
+Is afforded privacy for personal activities; - 8.
+Is engaged in community living and social activities of their preference outside of the setting at will; - 9.
+Has choice in visitors and opportunity to schedule visits; and - 10.
+Is involved in choice of community activities based on their choices and interests, even beyond center-based programs. - The Health Plan may initiate an HCBS contract service agreement if the provider is able to demonstrate the provision of services in fully integrated community settings prior to the approval and delivery of HCBS services.
+A provider self-assessment is required and should be used to monitor ongoing compliance, at least annually, as part of the credentialing process.
+The Health Plan may use the State standard provider self-assessment or may submit a revised version for review and approval.
+See the CMS website for more HCBS final rule guidance